JenniferSieber/Algorithms-Examples/README.md

-# Algorithm Examples for Strings
+# Algorithm Examples for Strings and Arrays